Downtown Emergency Service Center: History

-In the late 1970s, Seattle's Downtown Human Service Council Group expressed concern to Seattle's mayor that there were increases in homelessness and that the mentally ill were not getting the services they needed.
+In the late 1970s, concerns were raised to Seattle's mayor that there were increases in homelessness and that the mentally ill were not getting the services they needed.
 Because of these concerns, the City of Seattle, the Church Council of Seattle and WAMI (Washington Advocates for the Mentally Ill) partnered to open the center in 1979.

-DESC was given the 2012 non profit sector achievement award by the National Alliance to End Homelessness.

 Innovation

 1811 Eastlake project

 DESC designed and developed the 1811 Eastlake project to house up to 75 formerly homeless alcoholics.
 Residents in this housing project are permitted to possess and consume alcohol in their rooms and are not required to enroll in treatment as a condition of their housing.
 These terms were initially controversial as critics voiced anger that residents did not have to stay sober.

 A study by the University of Washington showed a 35 percent reduction in heavy drinking among 1811 residents and a substantially reduced frequency of delirium tremens.
 A 2006 study by the University of Washington found that 1811 Eastlake improved residents' lives and saved Seattle more than $2 million each year.